 - Loop scheduling allows for incorporating a lot of extras on a rotating basis.

-For 4 days we have a regular academic day and on the 5th day we have a “Home Blessing” which includes housework catch up, extra chores for money, life skills development, and character training.
+For 4 days we have a regular academic day and on the 5th day we are doing a fun day with games, playdates, and field trips.

 Here’s our basic schedule:

-- We have “morning time” during breakfast with a read-aloud rotation.
+- We have “morning time” during breakfast with Bible lessons, memory work, and a kids’ news program.

 - Then the kids do independent work and take turns doing 1:1 work with me.